Libertarian Party of Australia: Later iterations

 Several other parties with the same name have been founded since the original disbanded, though none have contested elections or been registered.

 A 2005 incarnation of the party claimed members in three states, but was not registered with the Australian Electoral Commission for elections because of its small size.

 A 2015 incarnation of the party purported to adhere to free market principles very similar to those of the United States Libertarian Party.

 On 5 November 2020, a third new incarnation was founded, basing itself on the 1975 platform of the Workers Party.
-In 2023, it changed its name to Liberty Australia as the Liberal Democratic Party had changed its name to the Libertarian Party.
-As of 2023, the party is not registered with any electoral commissions, although it plans to contest the 2024 New South Wales local elections.

-The Libertarian Party was registered with the Australian Electoral Commission on 12 January 2024.
+In 2023, it changed its name to Liberty Australia as the Liberal Democratic Party (LDP) had changed its name to the Libertarian Party.
+As of 2023, the party is not registered with any electoral commissions, although it planned to contest the 2024 New South Wales local elections.
+The LDP's new name was registered with the Australian Electoral Commission on 12 January 2024.